hoc081098/hoc081098/notes/jetpack_compose_dp_class/jetpack_compose_dp_class_en.md

 # Looking at `Dp` class in Jetpack Compose

-## Why @Composable functions in Jetpack Compose usually use `Dp.Unspecified` as default value?
+## Why do @Composable functions in Jetpack Compose usually use `Dp.Unspecified` as default value?
 Why not use null?
 The optimization of Jetpack Compose under the hood

 - Author: [Petrus Nguyễn Thái Học](https://github.com/hoc081098)
 - _Published on Sep 16, 2023_